Top Five Benefits of Moving to Zero Trust

 What is Zero Trust?

 Per Gartner, “Zero Trust is a security paradigm that explicitly identifies users and grants them just the right amount of access so that the business can operate with minimal friction while risks are reduced.”
-It doesn’t mean you should trust no one; instead, only grant the “right” trust, allowing the right users to access the right data at the right time under the right conditions.
+This doesn’t mean you should trust no one; instead, you should only grant the “right” trust, allowing the right users to access the right data at the right time under the right conditions.

 Implementing Zero Trust requires taking a step back by starting with zero access and then granting access based on role.
 It also implies regular reviews as employees change positions to re-examine their access.
 Three core elements in establishing Zero Trust include setting the right trust, assuming compromise, and using identity and context.